skip to navigationskip to main content

 Business asset disposal relief (BADR) (formerly known as entrepreneurs’ relief (ER)) can apply when you sell part or all of your business, or shares in your own company after 5th April 2008.
 Broadly, providing certain conditions are met, BADR allows the capital gain to be taxed at the rate of just 10%.

 There are some tight restrictions to BADR.
 It applies to gains made after 6 April 2008.
 For disposals on or after 11 March 2020, the relief applies to the first £1 million of qualifying lifetime gains.
-Gains in excess of this limit or which do not qualify for other reasons will be taxed at 10% or 20% (18% or 28% for residential property and carried interest).
+Gains in excess of this limit or which do not qualify for other reasons will be taxed at 10% or 20% (18% or 24% for carried interest and 18% or 24% for residential property).

 Annual Exemption